CZECH REPUBLIC 6 Days

 Tips:

-Czech beer is world famous.
-The Czech Republic is the No.1 beer drinking nation on the planet, Beer is served almost everywhere,
+• Czech beer is famous.
+The Czech Republic drinks the most beer per person.
+Beer is served almost everywhere, even at breakfast cafés.
+It tastes great and is cheap.

-Resources: Add "Honest Guide"- for Prague specifically, the YouTube channel/book by Janek Rubeš is the gold standard for avoiding
+• Resources: check out "Honest Guide"- for Prague, this YouTube channel/book is the gold standard for avoiding

 DAY 1

-Private Pickup- we recommend Welcome Pickups.
-You get a private driver who speaks good English and knows Prague well.
-They’ll meet you at the terminal exit with a welcome sign and track your flight if it’s delayed.
+• Private Pickup- we recommend Welcome Pickups.
+A private driver will meet you at the terminal exit with a welcome sign and monitor your flight for delays.

-Uber - now has kiosks at the airport and is the "official" provider, making it extremely easy to use.
+• Uber -now has airport kiosks and is the official provider, so it's very easy to use.
 (Bolt is the other popular ride-sharing company)

-After checking into your hotel, if you have time, explore Old Town and have a meal.
+• Check into your hotel, then, if you have time, visit Old Town and eat there.

 Overnight: Prague (3 nights)